 - The ability to manage continually conflicting priorities in a high pressured environment.

 - High energy levels and a young but responsible and mature outlook on life and work.

 - Knowledge of Spanish and the customs and culture of Spain preferred but not essential (although please note the language of communication with the campers at all time is English).

 STATEMENT OF WRITTEN PARTICULARS

 Training Planning Weekend

 May be invited to attend our annual training planning weekend for managers where we focus on getting things ready for the summer, developing our management teams, and bonding the teams.
-The approximate date is 21st and 22nd of April 2018.
+The approximate date is 30th and 31st May 2019.

 Strong candidates should apply even if the exact dates of training weeks do not perfectly suit.